mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 The same computation process can't be applied to get the *instantaneous speed* at some point in time.
 Since *instantaneous* means that the event happened in an infinitesimal or very short space of time, then distance and time might both be zero.
 Hence, using the *average speed* definition won't help because $\frac{0}{0}$ is meaningless.
 We know that this is a physical reality, but if we can't calculate it, it's impossible to work with it mathematically.

 We can't compute it with the knowledge we have right now, but we can surely approximate it.
-Let's say that there's a ball dropped near the surface of the earth, and we want to know its instantaneous speed after 4 seconds.
+Let's say that a ball is dropped near the surface of the Earth, and we want to know its instantaneous speed after 4 seconds.
 To calculate the instantaneous speed at any point in time, we need to know the distance it travels after some period of time.
-This relation could be expressed as a formula that relates distance and time traveled.
+This relation can be expressed as a formula that relates distance and time traveled.
 The formula that relates the distance (in feet) to the time elapsed is:

 <div>$$
 f(t) = s = 16t^2